-- 1. Touch the pipette tip to the corner of the well of the cassette and tip the slide so that the sample pools to that corner to remove the sample.
-Avoid touching the array surface, but a gentle touch is okay to ensure no sample is left pooled in the corners. - 2.
-Add wash buffer to each well.
-We recommend using $100~\mu L$ per well for 16 subarray cassettes and $200~\mu L$ for 8 subarray cassettes.
-Cover the wells with adhesive film and incubate on the shaker for 5 minutes at 85 rpm.
-Completely remove the wash buffer by pipette and repeat this step.
-Avoid allowing the slide to dry out and have your next wash or sample ready before you remove the wash buffer.
+- 1. Remove buffer or sample from each well by gently touching a pipette tip to the corner of the well, tipping the slide so that the sample pools to that corner, and pipetting off buffer.
+Avoid touching the array surface. - 2.
+Immediately add GAAB to each well.
+Incubate on the shaker for 5 minutes at 80 rpm.
+Completely remove the buffer by pipette and repeat this step twice more.
+Avoid allowing the slide to dry out by having your next wash or sample ready before you remove the buffer.

-If your glycan-binding sample is biotinylated, go directly to Part 5 - Fluorescent staining.
+If your glycan-binding sample is biotinylated, go directly to Part 5 - Fluorescent Staining.

-Part 4 - Binding of biotinylated antibody (Sandwich Assay Format)
+Part 4 - Binding of Biotinylated Antibody (Sandwich Assay Format)

 - 1. Unless the secondary biotinylated antibody sample is bacteria or cells, centrifuge samples briefly to avoid adding irrelevant particles to the array. - 2.
-After completely removing the wash buffer immediately add the biotinylated antibody to each well.
-We recommend using 100 μL per well for 16 subarray cassettes and 200 μL for 8 subarray cassettes.
-Seal the wells with adhesive film and incubate on the shaker for 1 hour at 100 rpm.
+After completely removing the third GAAB wash, immediately add the secondary biotinylated antibody to each well.
+Seal the wells with adhesive film and incubate on the shaker for 1 hour at 80 rpm.
+Shaking at a faster speed can prevent protein aggregation.
 Longer incubation time is acceptable, but not necessary. - 3.
-After incubation repeat Part 3 Wash
+After incubation repeat Part 3 Wash.

-Part 5 - Fluorescent staining
+Part 5 - Fluorescent Staining

-1. Centrifuge fluorescent-labeled streptavidin samples briefly to avoid adding irrelevant particles to the array.

-2. After completely removing the wash buffer immediately add the fluorescently labelled streptavidin sample.
-100 μ L per well is recommended for 16 subarray cassettes and 200 μ L for 8 subarray cassettes.
+- 1. Centrifuge fluorescent labeled streptavidin samples briefly to avoid adding irrelevant particles to the array. - 2.
+After completely removing the third GAAB wash, immediately add the fluorescently labelled streptavidin sample.
 Seal the wells with adhesive film and shield the wells from light with aluminum foil.
-Incubate on the shaker at 85 rpm for 1 hour.
+Incubate on the shaker at 80 rpm for 1 hour.
 Longer incubation time is acceptable, but not necessary.

-Part 6 - Final wash and dry
+Part 6 - Final Wash and Dry

-- 1. Touch the pipette tip to the corner of the well of the cassette and tip the slide so that the sample pools to that corner to remove the sample.
+- 1. Remove sample from each well by gently touching a pipette tip to the corner of the well, tipping the slide so that the liquid pools to that corner, and pipetting off.
 Avoid touching the array surface. - 2.
-Briefly rinse each well with wash buffer.
-100 μ L per well is recommended for 16 subarray cassettes and 200 μ L for 8 subarray cassettes. - 3.
-Completely remove the wash buffer by pipette.
+Briefly rinse each well with GAAB. - 3.
+Completely remove the buffer by pipette.
 Avoid touching the array surface.
 Repeat steps 2 and 3. - 4.
 Disassemble the cassette from the slide.
 For the provided cassette this can be done by holding the slide with one hand at the top and bottom edges and sliding out the cassette clips one by one with the other hand.
 If your provided cassette has metal clips they can be removed by rotating the clip outwards from the bottom of the slide.
 When the clips have been removed place the slide on the table and hold a small outer edge of the slide to the table as you gently peel the cassette off. - 5.
-Immediately immerse the slide in a coplin jar or beaker full of wash buffer.
+Immediately immerse the slide in a coplin jar or beaker full of GAAB.
 Do not touch the surface of the array or allow the array surface to touch the sides of the beaker or jar. - 6.
-Place the jar or beaker on the 60 rpm shaker for 10 minutes. - 7.
-Decant the wash buffer from the jar or beaker while holding the slide in place (only touch the edge of the slide) and then add sterile de-ionized water to immerse the slide. - 8.
-Place the jar or beaker on the 60 rpm shaker for 2 minutes. - 9.
-Decant the water from the jar or beaker. - 10.
+Place the jar or beaker on a shaker at 80 rpm for 10 minutes. - 7.
+Decant the buffer from the jar or beaker while holding the slide in place (only touch the edge of the slide) and then add sterile de-ionized water to immerse the slide. - 8.
+Place the jar or beaker on the shaker at 80 rpm for 2 minutes. - 9.
+Decant the water from the jar or beaker.
+Repeat once more with fresh de-ionized water. - 10.
 Allow the slide to dry completely in a clean, dust free environment before scanning.